Go to Studio

 An array of filter rules.
 Each condition is an object with the following fields:

-• property — the object property to evaluate (only used when list_type is object)
+• property — the object property to evaluate (only used when list_type is object; leave empty in string mode).

 logical_operator select default: AND